Best Tripod for Sony Camcorders

 | Material | Aluminum |

-- Includes a padded carrying case that actually fits the tripod comfortably
+- Includes a padded carrying case that is actually durable.

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H